cockroachlabs/workshop_labs/spatial-data/README.md

 The query below can also be written using an explicit `ST_DWithin()` [function](https://www.cockroachlabs.com/docs/stable/st_within.html), which is an [index-accelerated function](https://www.cockroachlabs.com/docs/stable/spatial-data.html#performance).
 CockroachDB optimizes `ST_Distance()` to use `ST_DWithin()`, see the Query Plan for details.

-As the data in the `roads` table has an SRID of 0, we need to use `ST_SetSRID` to cast it to [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html).
+As the data in the `roads` table has an SRID of 0, we need to use `ST_SetSRID()` to cast it to [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html).
 This step is necessary because `ST_Distance` cannot operate on geometries with differing SRIDs.

-Let's update the SRID of the `roads.geom` column to use [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html).
+Let's update the SRID of the `roads.geom` column to SRID 4326.

 ```sql
 UPDATE